All articles

 Q: How does COD reconciliation work in Pakistan?

 COD reconciliation is the process of matching the cash your courier collected from customers to the payments they actually transfer to your account.
-Each courier collects COD on delivery, holds it according to their payout schedule (T+3 to T+7), and then transfers the net amount after deducting shipping charges.
+Each courier collects COD on delivery, holds it according to its own payout schedule — terms vary by courier and by account, and none of the seven publish a standardized public schedule — and then transfers the net amount after deducting shipping charges.
 Reconciliation involves verifying that every delivered order's COD amount appears in your courier's payout report, that deducted shipping charges match the agreed rate, and that any undelivered orders are not included in billing.
 TCS has the most complete API for programmatic COD reconciliation.
 Sonic requires fully manual reconciliation.
 Brands running multiple couriers typically need a unified reconciliation report that pulls from all courier APIs simultaneously — otherwise the process consumes significant finance team time each week.

 Q: Can you switch couriers without re-integrating your ecommerce store?